emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Combat assessment
 1 action\
 You make a telegraphed attack to learn about your foe.
 Make a Melee Strike.
 On a hit, you can immediately attempt a check to Recall Knowledge about the target.
 On a critical hit, you gain a +2 circumstance bonus to the check to Recall Knowledge.
+On a success on the Recall Knowledgge check, the next target who makes an attack against the target before the end of your next turn gains a +1 circumstance bonus to hit.

 ### Combat Grab
 Grapple\